Kabilan-ML-Dev/Kabilan-ML-Dev/README.md

 ## 🧠 About Me

-🎓 I'm currently pursuing my final year of **Bachelor’s in Machine Learning Engineering**
+🎓 I'm currently pursuing my final year of **Bachelor’s Computer Science And Engineering(Artificial Intelligence And Machine Learning)**
 📊 I love turning **data into insights** with intelligent systems
 🧑‍💻 Currently working on **Cloud-based ML & Edge AI projects**
 🌐 Exploring MLOps and deployment using **AWS, Azure, and GCP**